Richard Bingham, East Sussex

 I was 38 when I was diagnosed with bowel cancer in May 2016.
 When I was diagnosed, I found out the cancer had spread to my liver, meaning I was at stage 4.
 Later some “nodules” were spotted in my lungs in October 2016.

-Symptoms started in February 2016, where I felt a pain in my backside, with a feeling akin to having a golf ball lodged up there!
-I also had changes in bowel motions.
+Symptoms started in February 2016, when I felt a pain in my backside, with a feeling akin to having a golf ball lodged up there!
+I also had changes in my bowel motions.
 I waited about a month from getting my symptoms to going to see the doctor.

 For treatment, initially I had one round of chemo which gave me Chemo-Induced Colitis and left me in hospital for two and a half weeks being fed through a tube.
-I then had 25 rounds of radiotherapy over the summer of 2016 followed by a Total Mesorectal Excision in November 2016 along with the fitting of a stoma bag.
+This was due to an undiagnosed DPD-deficiency meaning certain types of chemo were dangerous to me.
+Once I had recovered, I had 25 rounds of radiotherapy over the summer of 2016 followed by a Total Mesorectal Excision in November 2016 along with the fitting of a stoma bag.
 This was followed by six rounds of chemo (on a reduced dose), then liver surgery in April 2017 to remove half my liver, my gallbladder and a tumour.
 In May 2017 I had another 6 rounds of chemo and my stoma was reversed in August 2017.

 My life is unrecognisable compared to how it was before cancer.
 I was active, healthy, busy, happy, getting on with life and making good progress.
 Exercising, socialising, making headway with my career were all essential parts of my existence which I was thoroughly enjoying.

 Cancer has taken all that from me.
-I have had so much treatment over the last 18 months that only rarely do I get to do any exercise these days, even a gentle dog walk or the like.
-I go to work when I can but during chemo this is perhaps 2-3 days per fortnight, and I have had to have extended periods off work while recovering from three separate operations in a year – two of which were extremely intrusive.
+I have had so much treatment over the last 3 years that only rarely do I get to do any exercise these days, even a gentle dog walk or the like.
+I go to work when I can but during chemo this is perhaps 2-3 days per fortnight, and I have had to have extended periods off work while recovering from nine separate operations since diagnosis – three of which were extremely intrusive.
 The bowel surgery also resulted in my being rendered infertile, prior to having children of our own.
 Thankfully I was advised to bank some sperm prior to surgery so the option of IVF is hopefully still open to us.

-That said, my wife and I have also been utterly overwhelmed by the level of support, love, generosity and kindness that has been shown to us over the last 18 months – it is truly staggering.
-I believe this is in part because I have been fairly public about the journey we have been on – I have kept a private blog on Facebook for invited friends only, but recently took the decision to “go public” with it and again, the number of messages of love and support we have received from all over the world has been extraordinary.
+That said, my wife and I have also been utterly overwhelmed by the level of support, love, generosity and kindness that has been shown to us since I was diagnosed – it is truly staggering.
+I believe this is in part because I have been fairly public about the journey we have been on – I have kept a blog throughout this awful journey and the number of messages of love and support we have received from all over the world has been extraordinary.